fanbyprinciple/fanbyprinciple/README.md

 - 👯 I’m looking to collaborate on - anything basically.
 - 💬 Ask me about my favorite books.
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I am a big fan of Andrej Karpathy
+- ⚡ Fun fact: I am a big fan of Andrej Karpathy.
+I hope to do something meaningful with coding.